scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

     * In this guide, we will use self-sign certificates for the test.
 However, it is strongly recommended that these certificates NOT be used in production.
     * We assume that you already made a working directory and create key/certificate files for Ledger and Client in the [Getting Started with Helm Charts (Scalar DL Ledger)](./getting-started-scalardl-ledger.md).

-1. Change working dir to `certs/`.
+1. Change working directory to `certs/`.
    ```console
    $ cd ~/scalardl-test/certs/
    ```